BlueNalgene/LaTeX_Guided_Course/_episodes/06-citations.md

 ---

 When constructing a large document such as a book or a thesis, we must often reference the contents, tables, and figures we are using elsewhere in the document.
-We can easily perform both indexing and cross-referencing in LaTeX.
+LaTeX allows us easily perform both indexing and cross-referencing.

 ## Indexing